Reef Solutions in the Biosphere 2 Ocean

 After Columbia University's groundbreaking coral acidification research and a period of neglect, the system started to degrade.
 The substrate is now overgrown by algae and cyanobacteria and the original fauna have been lost (except for about 2 dozen very hardy fish).

-We are now revitalizing the ocean to create a coral reef tank entirely dedicated to research.
+We are now revitalizing the Ocean to create a coral reef tank entirely dedicated to research.
 It will host diverse physical environments: a turbulent fore-reef with 6-7m vertical relief; a reef crest and back reef with ~2m relief; and a large 1-2m lagoon with diverse substrates.
-Light, flow, and chemistry will be maintained by a new generation of equipment to be installed in 2018.
+Light, flow, and chemistry will be maintained by a new generation of equipment to be installed.

 Why do Research on Coral Reefs?

 In the past few decades, we have lost roughly half the world’s reef coral.
 Most of the rest will die by midcentury if warming continues unabated.
 This unprecedented ecological disaster is unfolding rapidly, and the remedy, a sharp cut in global emissions, remains a distant hope.
 The reefs of the future will not look like those of today, even if they persist through warming.
 Heat tolerance varies among species and individuals, leading to a loss of diversity as warming intensifies.
 This variability does provide some hope: hardier corals may form the basis for future reefs which, although reduced in taxa, can still provide the critical services on which so many people depend.
 If reefs are going to survive, these resistant corals will be critical components.